Pinqua/Netflix-Clone/README.md

 - User authentication + sign in with google.
 - UI almost similar to netflix.
 - User can view movie or series info and trailer if available.
+- User can search a movie or series.

 ## Run Locally